Swiatek in ominous French Open form as Sabalenka targets final

 World number one Swiatek is 26-2 in five visits to Roland Garros but lost her only previous match with Haddad Maia on the hard courts of Toronto last August.

 "Obviously surface is different, so we'll see.
 I've never played against her on clay.
-Again, as before any other match, I will kind of focus on myself and what I want to do on court," said the Pole.
+Again, as before any other match, I will kind of focus on myself and what I want to do on court," said the Pole, also the 2022 US Open champion.

 Haddad Maia follows in the footsteps of seven-time major winner Maria Bueno who was the last Brazilian woman in the semi-finals of a major at the US Open 55 years ago.